Maneesha280/sales-performance-dashboard/README.md

 ---

 ## 📁 Project Structure
-/data → raw dataset
+/data → raw datasets (CSV files)
-/dashboard → Power BI file (.pbix)
+/Reports → exported dashboard (PDF)
-/screenshots → dashboard images
+/powerbi → placeholder for PBIX file

 ---

 ## 📸 Dashboard Preview
-(Add 2–3 screenshots here)
+The full dashboard is available as a PDF in the **Reports** folder.

 ---